 Instances with more than 40 persistent disks

 Confidential VM instances with more than 40 persistent disks (PDs) attached are not supported.
 If you need to attach more than 40 PDs, you can request an exception to this limitation through a support channel.
-Be aware that instances with more than 40 PDs may boot and fail silently.
+Be cautious when you attach more than 40 PDs because instances with more than 40 PDs might boot and fail silently.

 Customers may notice longer boot times for Confidential VM instances with large amounts of memory.
 Boot time is proportional to the amount of memory assigned to an instance.

 Due to a current limitation of NVME drivers, it is not possible to apply a customer-supplied device name to disks attached to a Confidential VM instance.
 If you need custom disk names as identifiers—for example, for automation purposes—as an example, a potential workaround is the use of the Compute Engine metadata service.